Columbia ISA

 SPDIF:

-A digital audio connection using either a coaxial connection with RCA connectors or an optical connection using multi-mode fiber.
+A digital audio connection using either a coaxial connection with RCA connectors or an optical (Toslink) connection using multi-mode fiber.
 SPDIF supports stereo and surround sound audio.

 Coax cable: